uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.11 - 2019-02-14 =
+* Improved: limiting number of "Subscription confirmation" emails sent to prevent abuse.

+= 2.10.2 - 2018-10-17 =
+* Fixed: stuck "What's new" page so you could still use the rest of the plugin.

+= 2.10.1 - 2018-10-16 =
+* Added: Discount when upgrading to MailPoet 3.
+Consider upgrading today!

 = 2.9 - 2018-07-24 =
 * Added: announcing about newly added image alignment support in MailPoet 3;